VSTOPIA/Doctor-Sample-Unit-DSU/README.md

 ## Overview
 - Capture/download audio (YouTube and more) via yt-dlp + FFmpeg
+- **Music Production**: Separate stems with Demucs (vocals, drums, bass, guitar, piano, other) for sampling/remixing
+- **Voice Cloning**: Remove silence first, then isolate vocals for clean speech samples (GPT-SoVITS training)
-- Separate stems with Demucs locally or on Google Colab/Kaggle GPU or Hugging Face Spaces
+- Process locally or on Google Colab/Kaggle GPU or Hugging Face Spaces
-- Remove silence from vocals/stems with auto-editor for cleaner samples
 - Integrated Max interface to submit jobs and monitor progress
 - Results saved into your session or Drive folder